 Reclaimed wood can be used anywhere that new wood products can be installed, and it brings instant depth and character to any room.
 Check out these 31 reclaimed wood interior design ideas to see what’s possible with this unique and versatile material.

 Reclaimed Wood Design Ideas

 1. CONTRASTING BEAMS

-Ceiling beams add dimension and depth to a room, as well as interest to the “fifth wall”.
+Ceiling beams add dimension and depth to a room, as well as one-of-a-kind interest to the “fifth wall”.
 Reclaimed wood ceiling beams have all the strength and support of new beams, but with a softer finish from previous use.
-And unlike new beams, which are often hollow boxes, reclaimed beams are solid, giving you many more years of use.
+And unlike new beams, which are often hollow boxes, salvaged wood beams are solid wood, giving you many more years of use.

 2. WOODEN CEILING

-Wood is often used on floors and sometimes on walls, but it also makes a beautiful finish for the ceiling as well.
-Installed in a shiplap with a reclaimed wood beam for depth, a wooden ceiling makes a stunning statement, particularly on rooms with tall walls.
-The rich patina of the reclaimed wood adds instant warmth to the room as well.
+Wood planks are often used on floors and sometimes as wooden walls, but they also make a beautiful diy makeover for the ceiling as well.
+Installed in a shiplap paneling with a reclaimed wood beam for depth, a wooden ceiling makes a stunning focal point, particularly in rooms with tall walls.
+The rich patina of reclaimed barn wood adds instant warmth and rustic charm to the room as well.

 3. SUPPORT BEAMS

 Wooden beams have long been used for load bearing purposes.
 These salvaged wood beams get new life in a kitchen where they can act as both support and as a decorative element to the room.
 The barn wood beams on the ceiling meet the support beams perfectly to create a unique grid on the ceiling, and to accent the kitchen island at the same time.